 Oregon-based SherpTek revealed a truck camper combo that created a big stir on social media recently.
-This mid-size rig, consisting of a stock 2019 Toyota Tacoma, a 2019 Kimbo 6 aluminum truck camper, and a SherpTek aluminum truck bed, clearly illustrates that a combo doesn’t have to be big to comfortably travel and camp off-grid.
-Built for devoted skiers who spend a significant amount of time camping in winter, the key component that makes this rig work is the SherpTek truck bed.
-This modular bed not only provides plentiful amounts of storage for ski equipment and other gear, but also houses a diesel-fired Espar heater for the camper with a dedicated diesel holding tank.
+This mid-size rig, consisting of a stock 2019 Toyota Tacoma, a 2019 Kimbo 6 aluminum truck camper, and a SherpTek aluminum truck bed tray, clearly illustrates that a combo doesn’t have to be big to comfortably travel and camp off-grid.
+Built for devoted skiers who spend a significant amount of time camping in winter, the key component that makes this rig work is the SherpTek aluminum tray.
+This modular truck bed not only provides plentiful amounts of storage for ski equipment and other gear, but also houses a diesel-fired Espar heater for the camper with a dedicated diesel holding tank.

 “This particular build started with a 5-foot bed Tacoma so it was a short-bed,” explained Ryan Goodwin owner of Oregon-based SherpTek.
 “The customers were pretty adamant about it wanting to match the length of the Kimbo camper.
 I pushed back a little bit at first because we don’t like doing bed extensions without true frame extensions, but I came up with a way to put a 6-foot bed on a 5-foot bed Tacoma and have it structurally supported.
 The flatbed comes in with less weight than the stock bed even with all of the underbed boxes.
 So even with our full truck body replacement with the flank sides we were within 50 pounds of the stock bed.
 That was something we were really happy with and it matched the Kimbo really well.”